 Making A Difference in Our County

-UGA Extension Agriculture and Natural Resources (ANR) agents provide answers for homeowners and farmers about many topics, including soil fertility, safe pesticide application, water use, home gardening, and crop and pasture management.
-Extension offices conduct soil, forage and water testing through the Agricultural and Environmental Services Laboratories at UGA.
-By correctly identifying plants, insects, diseases and weeds, ANR agents help Georgians make sound pesticide use decisions daily.
-These fertilization and pest management recommendations help reduce unnecessary pollution inputs into Georgia waterways.
-All of these services are available through local UGA Extension offices.
-Local needs-based programming is the goal for UGA Extension.
+Hancock County Extension Agriculture and Natural Resources (ANR) agents provide answers for homeowners and farmers about many topics including soil fertility, safe pesticide application, water usage, home gardening, and crop and pasture management.
+UGA Extension in Hancock County conducts soil, forage and water testing through the Agricultural and Environmental Services Laboratories at UGA.
+By correctly identifying plants, insects, diseases and weeds, ANR agents help Georgians make sound pesticide-use decisions daily.
+These fertilization and pest-management recommendations help reduce unnecessary pollution inputs into Georgia waterways.
+All these services are available through local UGA Extension offices, which provide needs-based programming.
 Locally produced food and fiber has become as a big sector of agricultural production in Hancock County.

-UGA Extension Family and Consumer Sciences agents provide answers for Georgians about canning, freezing, food preservation and safety each and every day.
-Foodborne illness can be costly to the state and community, and can even be deadly.
-The elderly, chronically ill and young children are at high risk for complications to foodborne illnesses that are likely to require hospitalization.
+UGA Extension Family and Consumer Sciences (FACS) provide answers for Georgians about canning, freezing, food preservation and safety each and every day.
+Foodborne illness can be costly to the state and community and can even be deadly.
+The elderly, chronically ill and young children are at high risk for complications to foodborne illnesses that may require hospitalization.
 Improperly thawed or mishandled food can easily cause economic disaster.
-To assist county residents, publications featuring all aspects of food preservation and safety are available in our local office.
-Also, Family and Consumer Sciences agents provide ServSafe® certification classes for individuals in the food service industry.
+To assist county residents, publications featuring all aspects of food preservation and food safety are available in our local office.
+Also, UGA Extension FACS agents provide ServSafe® certification classes for individuals in the food service industry.
 This certification is required by all food service establishments.
-Adopting safe food handling practices benefits all Georgians by reducing food poisoning and associated health care costs.University of Georgia Cooperative Extension is working hard for its constituents.
-The following are examples of our impact in the county over the past year.
+Hancock County Extension assisted the Housing Authority of the City of Sparta this year by identifying mold in the housing units and providing information to apply for a U.S. Department of Housing and Urban Development (HUD) grant to use to renovate these facilities.